Crossposted from Medium. Initial description of proposed infrastructure.

 Transit throughput is a measure of people moved at some speed over time divided by the total width of space dedicated to the given travel mode.
 For example, a 4 foot sidewalk supports 2 people per second walking at 3 mph past a point.
 A foot of space can support 1.5 people-mph per second walking, 2 driving on streets, 3.5 highway driving, 4 cycling, 10 by highway moped, 50 by local rail, and 80 by commuter rail.
 Transit throughput is a good illustration of space usage for various long trip options.
 Higher throughput transit is made more useful in cities, where space is at a premium.

 In the US people own cars, and cars have an average total cost of ownership of ~$10k per year.
 Cars heavily impact pedestrian safety, leading to a different civic environment.
 Some cities are so car oriented you can’t even walk to that many places from your home.
+Asphalt roads cost $20/ft² to build, have ongoing maintenance costs and a resurfacing event, and only last about 30 years before needing to be completely repaved.
+This translates to a ~$1/ft² annual total cost of a road network.
+There are many cities in the US where the total tax base of most neighborhoods doesn’t cover this cost.

-On the other hand, mass transit is so space efficient that it’s often cost effective to just bore a tunnel for it to use, despite this costing 5x as much as laying rail at-grade (at ground level), including stations.
+On the other hand, mass transit is so space efficient that it’s often cost effective to just bore a tunnel for it to use, despite this costing 5x as much as laying rail at-grade (at surface level), including stations.
 Cars are subsidized with free roads and parking and they’re still ~3x the total cost per passenger-mile of rail.
 Rail is unfortunately surprisingly expensive in the US vs other countries, as well as burdened by its own host of regulations and planning failures.
 Bus and train frequencies, despite being cheap to increase (or even just maintain off-hours), are too weak in many places to draw riders and empower the places they connect.

 Cities around the world enjoy a wide range of densities.
 Here’s a density map of Paris: